-- 70. Attached to this and other such emails were monthly "Rehab Key Indicators" reports, which tracked the performance of every Northeast Division facility using metrics like Ultra High percentages and rehabilitation length of stay. - 71.
-The July 2006 Rehab Key Indicators report, for example, reflected the end of the year Ultra High target of 35 percent and the average length of stay target for rehabilitation patient of 31 days.
+71. Such emails frequently included monthly "Rehab Key Indicators" reports, which tracked the performance of every Northeast Division facility using metrics like Ultra High percentages and rehabilitation length of stay.
+ANSWER: Life Care admits that certain emails included "Rehab Key Indicators" reports related to Northeast Division facilities and that these emails and documents speak for themselves.
+Life Care denies the remaining allegations of Paragraph 71, including to the extent the allegations mischaracterize the documents, their meaning, or their relevance.
+72. The July 2006 Rehab Key Indicators report, for example, reflected the end of the year Ultra High target of 35 percent and the average length of stay target for rehabilitation patients of 31 days.
 While the Northeast Division aimed to have 35 percent of its Medicare rehabilitation days at the Ultra High RUG level in 2006, Ultra High days constituted only 22 percent of all Medicare rehabilitation days nationwide in 2006.
-Health Care Financing Review, 2007 Statistical Supplement, Table 6.9. - 72.
-Also in 2006, Antoinette Muelke, then the Regional Rehab Director for the Sun States region in Florida, sent an email on June 8 to all the Rehab Managers in her region asking those managers whose facilities had Ultra High percentages below 61 percent to create an action plan on "how you will make it happen" that month. - 73.
-Among the tips that Muelke offered, without having met, seen, or evaluated a single patient, was:
+Health Care Financing Review, 2007 Statistical Supplement, Table 6.9.
+ANSWER: Life Care states that the referenced document speaks for itself.
+Life Care denies the remaining allegations of Paragraph 72, including to the extent the allegations mischaracterize the document, its meaning, or its relevance.
+73. Also in 2006, Antoinette Muelke, then the Regional Rehab Director for the Sun States region in Florida, sent an email on June 8 to all the Rehab Managers in her region asking those managers whose facilities had Ultra High percentages below 61 percent to create an action plan on "how you will make it happen" that month.
+ANSWER: Life Care admits that Antoninette Muelke sent an email on June 8, 2006, to Rehab Managers.
+Life Care states that the e-mail speaks for itself, and Life Care denies the remaining allegations of Paragraph 73, including to the extent the allegations mischaracterize the e-mail's language, its meaning, or its relevance.
+74. Among the tips that Muelke offered, without having met, seen, or evaluated a single patient, was:

 A 5-10 minute increase of the minutes daily can make a difference of 50-140 minutes in a week- [depending] on your schedule= 2 disciplines 5-7 days a week.
 A 15 [minute] increase per day can make a 210 [minute] difference in a 7 day 2 discipline coverage[.]
 THAT IS A RU INSTEAD OF A RV[.]
 (Emphasis in original).